Solemensis/Cute-winter-landing/README.md

 Cute winter landing page - https://portfolio-sole-ochre-pi.vercel.app/

-* Going to make it responsive
+* Going to make it mobile responsive
 * Going to add something to hero-section
 * Can add some fun functionality